GSA/GSAOpenSourceImplementation/README.md

-# GSA Open Source Policy Implementation Guidance
+# Open Source Policy Implementation Guidance
 (Alpha - further exploration to inform GSA IT teams how to publish code)

 ---